Parasites That Infect the Brain: Toxoplasma and a Tapeworm

 Health experts say that it certainly isn't necessary to remove a pet cat from a family when someone in the family is susceptible to getting sick from a Toxoplasma infection.
 Indoor cats that don't eat raw meat are very unlikely to develop toxoplasmosis.
 It's important to take certain precautions if a pet cat is allowed to wander outside the home or if he or she is fed raw animal flesh, however.
 It's also important to cook and wash human food properly.
 Following these steps will protect a person from an infection.

-Pregnant women or other people at risk should avoid cleaning cat litter or should wear plastic gloves when they deal with the litter tray.
+Pregnant women or other people at risk should avoid cleaning cat litter or wear plastic gloves when they deal with the litter tray.
 In addition, the litter should be cleaned frequently.
 The oocysts of the parasite are shed into the cat's feces in an immature state.
-It takes more than one day for the sporozoites to form in the oocysts.
+It takes more than one day for the sporozoites to form inside them.
 Cleaning the litter every day and washing the litter tray with boiling water removes the oocysts before they become infectious and greatly reduces the chance of a dangerous infection.

 Pregnant women should be very careful when gardening because they may touch old cat feces released by wandering cats.
 This feces may contain mature oocysts.
 Plants should be washed thoroughly before being eaten.